 Learn first aid for someone who is having a diabetic emergency

-1. Give them something sweet to eat or a non-diet drink.
+1. Help them to rest and give them something sugary to eat or a non-diet drink.

 Common questions about first aid for someone who is having a diabetic emergency